k0001/k0001.github.com/articles/opaleye-sot.md

-one thing: Comparing two `NULL`able columns like `"age"` and `"favoriteNumber"` for equality might result in a `NULL` value in SQL, so `opaleye-sot` forces us to deal with that fact. `eq` is a very polymorphic function that works for any combination of `Kol` or `Koln` arguments you may apply it to; nevertheless, its return type is always fully determined by these input arguments, and it will always return `Koln` if there was one among the passed in arguments like in our case.
-So we have `restrict` expecting a `Kol PGBool` and `eq` returning a `Koln PGBool`. `nullsFalse` is simply a function that converts the latter to the former, transforming each `NULL` value to `FALSE`.
+one thing: Comparing two `NULL`able columns like `"age"` and `"favoriteNumber"` for equality might result in a `NULL` value in SQL, so `opaleye-sot` forces us to deal with that fact. `eq` is a very polymorphic function that works for any combination of `Kol` or `Koln` arguments you may apply it to.
+Its return type, on the other hand, is always fully determined by the input arguments, and it will always be `Koln` if there was one among the passed in arguments like in our case.
+So we have `restrict` expecting a `Kol PGBool` and `eq` returning a `Koln PGBool`. `nullsFalse` is simply an arrow function that converts the latter to the former, transforming each `NULL` value to `FALSE`.
 After combining all of this, we simply return `u`.
 That is, this query will accomplish the same as the following SQL:

 ```SQL